-In the following 4-6weeks, Tacoma Power’s New Services Engineering group will review plans, make a site visit, prepare the design and agreement, and calculate the project cost and engineering deposit.
+In the following 10-16 weeks, Tacoma Power’s New Services Engineering group will review plans, make a site visit, prepare the design and agreement, and calculate the project cost and engineering deposit.

 2. Pay the deposit.
 Once the deposit is paid, Tacoma Power completes the detailed electrical design and plans, sends the preliminary construction plans to you and to the other appropriate public agencies and utilities.